 Here are a few suggestions to help you plan better if you’re moving to Cyprus as a married student:

-• Plan early: Understand your options before arriving.
-Knowing that you can’t sponsor your spouse immediately helps avoid disappointment.
+- Plan early: Understand that you cannot sponsor your spouse immediately as a student.

 Final Thoughts